svanill/svanill-cli/README.md

 The resulting data has the same format of [Svanill (web)](https://github.com/svanill/svanill), so you can pass data from one tool to the other.

-The sync with an external server is not ready yet, but the plan is to be able to optionally sync with [https://api.svanill.com], as Svanill (web) already allows.
+To sync the encrypted data with an external server you can use [svanill-vault-cli](https://github.com/svanill/svanill-vault/tree/master/svanill-vault-cli).

 # How to run